 Ground from the seeds of a mustard plant, mustard is one of America’s favorite condiments.
-Food lovers can celebrate this versatile topping on National Mustard Day on August 3.
-The National Mustard Museum was the originator of the holiday, and celebrates the day every first Saturday in August.
-Guests who visit the museum on the special day can take part in a wide variety of games and even try a free hot dog and mustard sampling.
-Of course, you don’t have to go to the museum to have fun!
-Be sure to try out as many mustards as possible: the standard yellow American style, French mustard, Bavarian sweet mustard, and the tangy beer mustard!
+Food lovers can celebrate this versatile topping on National Mustard Day, August 3.
+The National Mustard Museum was the originator of the holiday and celebrates the day every first Saturday in August.
+Guests who visit the museum on this special day can take part in a wide variety of games and even try a free hot dog and mustard sampling.
+Of course, you don’t have to go to the museum to have fun.
+Be sure to try out as many mustards as possible: the standard yellow American style, French Dijon mustard, Bavarian sweet mustard and the tangy, beer mustard!

 National Mustard Day - History

 Grey Poupon debuts its iconic "Pardon me" ads and sparks a sales boom of its mustard

 George T. French introduces yellow mustard (known as "American mustard" around the world!)